martomi/chiadog/CONTRIBUTING.md

 ## How to contribute?

 1. Fork the repository
-2. Create a feature or bugfix branch from `dev`
+2. Create a feature or bugfix branch from `main`
 3. Push your changes to the branch on your forked repository
-4. Submit a PR towards `dev` branch of this repository.
+4. Submit a PR towards `main` branch of this repository.

-> Note: It's important to base your work on top of the `dev` branch.
-The `main` branch will only be
-> updated once a new release is ready to be pushed.
-I'll then be merging all changes from `dev` into `main`.

 ## Commit messages